build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

 ## Step 5: Verify the Functionality of ExternalDNS

-Now that we have set up the external DNS, we can allow users outside the cluster to access containerized applications using human-readable URLs.
+Now that we have set up the ExternalDNS, we can allow users outside the cluster to access containerized applications using human-readable URLs.
 In this section, we will deploy the popular "2048 game" as a sample application within the cluster.
-The manifest we provide includes custom annotations for the external DNS, specifically for the hostname.
-These annotations work together with the external DNS controller to access the Kubernetes service through an HTTP path.
+The manifest we provide includes custom annotations for the ExternalDNS, specifically for the hostname.
+These annotations work together with the ExternalDNS controller to access the Kubernetes service through an HTTP path.
 For more annotations, refer to the [ExternalDNS](https://kubernetes-sigs.github.io/external-dns/v0.13.5/tutorials/aws/#annotations) documentation.

 1. Define the `SUB_DOMAIN` environment variable.